 *Source of intake should be from food and formula only.

 Certain medications interfere with the metabolism of vitamin B6; therefore, some individuals may be vulnerable to a vitamin B6 deficiency if supplemental vitamin B6 is not taken.
-Anti-tuberculosis medications, including isoniazid and cycloserine, the metal chelator penicillamine, and antiparkinsonian drugs including L-dopa, all form complexes with vitamin B6 and thus create a functional deficiency.
-Additionally, the efficacy of other medications may be altered by high doses of vitamin B6.
-For instance, high doses of vitamin B6 have been found to decrease the efficacy of two anticonvulsants, phenobarbital and phenytoin, as well as L-dopa (4, 24).
+In the NHANES 2003-2004 analysis, significantly more current and past users of oral contraceptives (OCs) among menstruating women had low plasma PLP levels compared to women who have never used OCs, suggesting that the estrogen content of OCs may interfere with vitamin B6 metabolism (see Side effects of oral contraceptives below) (88).
+Anti-tuberculosis medications (e.g., isoniazid and cycloserine), the metal chelator penicillamine, and anti-parkinsonian drugs like L-Dopa can all form complexes with vitamin B6 and limit its bioavailability, thus creating a functional deficiency.
+PLP bioavailability may also be reduced by methylxanthines, such as theophylline used to treat certain respiratory conditions (7).
+The long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs; e.g. celecoxib and naproxen) may also impair vitamin B6 metabolism (91).
+Conversely, high doses of vitamin B6 have been found to decrease the efficacy of two anticonvulsants, phenobarbital and phenytoin, and of L-Dopa.
+(6, 90).

 Written in February 2002 by:

 Jane Higdon, Ph.D.